 There are 4 methods of payment on all forms of transit operated by Translink:

-- Single/Cash Fares: Cash or credit/debit card purchase of a single fare.
+- Single/Cash Fares: Cash or credit/debit/mobile wallet purchase of a single fare.

 - Stored Value (Compass Card): Vancouver’s reloadable fare card.